keymanapp/keyman/windows/src/desktop/help/start/download-install_keyboard.md

+---
-# How To - Download and Install a Keyman Keyboard
+title: How To - Download and Install a Keyman Keyboard
+---

 You must have a Keyman keyboard installed to type with Keyman in your language.
 You can download and install a Keyman keyboard at the same